Softvelum/paywall-code-samples-wmsauth/README.md

 Code snippets for WMSAuth Paywall feature set
 =====================

 WMSAuth Paywall is a feature set of WMSPanel which is the admin and reporting panel for media servers.
-This feature set can be applied to **Wowza Streaming Engine** (https://wmspanel.com/wowza) and **Nimble Streamer** (https://wmspanel.com/nimble).
+This feature set can be applied to **Nimble Streamer** (https://wmspanel.com/nimble) and **Wowza Streaming Engine** (https://wmspanel.com/wowza).
 It allows restriction of your media access by:
 - hot-linking re-publishing protection;
 - geo-location and IP ranges;
 - connections count.

-Please read Paywall section of WMSPanel website for details: https://wmspanel.com/paywall
+Please read Paywall section of Softvelum website for details: https://softvelum.com/paywall

 "pay-per-view" directory has reference code, requests and responses for pay-per-view feature set described in respective articles for Nimble Streamer and Wowza.